 A display may be connected to the Raspberry Pi using the High Definition Multimedia Interface (HDMI) connector.

-NOTE: It is not yet agreed which Raspberry Pi will host with webserver – it may be WMT-Webserver or a new dedicated Raspberry Pi.
+NOTE: It is not yet agreed which Raspberry Pi will host the webserver – it may be WMT-Webserver or a new dedicated Raspberry Pi.

-3
+NAS Box

+Full details of the NAS Box (a D-Link DNS-320L) may be found at Reference 8 in Section 1.4.
+The NAS Box has two SATA HDDs connected in a RAID array for redundancy, and serves as a database server for the river system, as well as performing some administrative tasks periodically.

+The NAS Box has been deployed with a large amount of custom, cross-compiled software in order to give it the capabilities that were needed to use it in the river system.
+An automated backup system has been set up for the NAS box to further lower the chance of data loss.

-Display Specifications
+Display Specifications (Desktop GUI)

 Note: At the time of writing these specifications are still being agreed because the WMT would like an outdoor (IP65) Touch Screen Display, but the budget currently doesn’t include this.
 Any Web GUI developed for this project must therefore be flexible enough to work with a variety of screens and interfaces as defined below: